jvandertil/blog/content/posts/2020-04-02_SqlServerIntegrationTesting.md

 Let's add a call to this to the initialization logic of the `DatabaseFixture`.
 If you are using another form of database schema migration, adjust as necessary.
-Although doing this when using something like DACPAC might give you considerable pain.
+Although doing this when using something like DACPAC might not be as easy.

 ```cs
 public class DatabaseFixture : IAsyncLifetime